naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 ---
 layout: default
 ---
-## VAE + GMM + MLDA + MM
+## VAE+GMM+MLDA+MM
 In this tutorial, we construct a model that classifies multimodal information considering a transition in an unsupervised manner by integrating VAE, GMM, MLDA, and MM.

 ### Data
 We use handwritten digit image dataset [MNIST](http://yann.lecun.com/exdb/mnist/) and [Spoken Arabic Digit Data Set](https://archive.ics.uci.edu/ml/datasets/Spoken+Arabic+Digit).
-Spoken Arabic Digit DataSet is MFCC features obtained by converting spoken Arabic digits and published in UCI Machine Learning Repository.
+Spoken Arabic Digit DataSet consists of MFCC features obtained by converting spoken Arabic digits and published in UCI Machine Learning Repository.
-We made multimodal data by pairing the images and speech and, furthermore, sorted them in ascending order like 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, \\( \cdots \\) in order to learn the transition rule.
+We made multimodal data by pairing the images and the speeches, and furthermore, sorted them in ascending order like 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, \\( \cdots \\) in order to learn the transition rule.
 The number of pairs used in this tutorial is 3000.
 We use HAC features converted from the MFCC features.
 See [here](https://www.isca-speech.org/archive/interspeech_2008/i08_2554.html) the detail of HAC features．